 AI Info Sessions

-The Office of the Chief AI Officer new series - AI Info Sessions - is designed to help the University of Arizona and the local community build confidence, fluency, and shared understanding around responsible artificial intelligence.
+The Office of Responsible AI series - AI Info Sessions - is designed to help the University of Arizona and the local community build confidence, fluency, and shared understanding around responsible artificial intelligence.
 Each virtual session is intended to spark curiosity, create a common language, and bring clarity to responsible AI and what “AI at work” looks like.

 We invite you to join sessions that will address topics such as: